Flank/flank-dashboard/metrics/ci_integrations/docs/02_ci_integration_user_guide.md

 ```

 Both the `source_integration_indentifier` and `destination_integration_indentifier` stands for the specific implementation of clients used to perform builds importing.
 Each such client has its own specific list of configuration items it requires.
-The following table provides you with available integrations, their identifiers, and a link to the configuration template (a template for a configuration file that contains this integration):
+The following table provides you with available integrations, their identifiers, and links to the configuration templates (template for a configuration file that contains this integration):

 | Integration | Type | Key | Template |
 | --- | --- | --- | --- |